Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 The 500 Rai Floating Resort

-500 Rai Floating Resort is notable as it appears on the horizon, you don’t pass too many other resorts on the journey, and certainly not too many looking this gorgeous.
-We note that Khao Sok and its off-the-beaten-track location attract backpackers, and much of the accommodation caters to this market.
+500 Rai Floating Resort is notable as it appears on the horizon.
+You don’t pass too many other resorts on the journey; certainly not too many look this gorgeous.
+We note that Khao Sok and its off-the-beaten-track location attract backpackers; much of the accommodation caters to this market.

-The dark wooden villas are in keeping with the local area connected by a walkway behind the rooms.
-There are two separate suites floating further out in the lake.
-One is a family suite and the other is a Deluxe suite.
-Both look gorgeous and I love the idea of kayaking across to the main resort each morning for brekkie!
+The dark wooden villas, connected by a walkway behind the rooms, are in keeping with the local area.
+Two separate suites are floating further out in the lake.
+One is a family suite, and the other is a Deluxe suite.
+Both look gorgeous, and I love kayaking across to the main resort each morning for brekkie!

 500 Rai Villa